This week I saw in my Twitter feed this claim from an atheist

 - How should I behave? – According to God’s morals.
 Because humans have been created in God’s image, we should reflect his character.
 When we fail to accurately represent God, there is punishment.
 But God, who is rich in mercy, has made a way to find forgiveness and abundant life through turning away from sin and trusting Jesus, who died and defeated death on our behalf.

 - How can we know the truth?
-Because God (who know everything and is eternally faithful) has revealed some things so that we can know them for certain, knowledge is possible.
-He has revealed Himself in creation, in the Bible, and in Jesus.
+Because God (who knows everything and is eternally faithful) has revealed some things so that we can know them for certain, knowledge is possible.
+He has revealed Himself in creation, in the Bible, and by the incarnation.
 These revelations are interdependent and self-authenticating.

 - Jesus is the Creator of all things as attested in the Bible